Affiliate marketing vs. Influencer Marketing: What’s right for you as a blogger?

 - The everyday connection of social media means that audiences are along for the ride when an influencer is using a product or service.
 Rather than just telling people a product is good, most effective influencers will showcase the item in action.

-- While most influencer shout-outs are for single products, it can be possible to work with an influencer over a longer period.
+- While most influencer shout-outs are for single products, some brands work with an influencer over a longer period.
 Becoming the go-to brand for an influencer can add trust and respect to a brand, as well as a chance to reinforce brand messaging.

 - Although many followers were first surprised when new social media regulations highlighted posts as “sponsored” or paid content, this practice has become the norm.
-Content labeled sponsored or paid content hasn’t cost many influencers credibility, so they have continued to recommend products effectively.
+Content labeled sponsored or paid content hasn’t cost many influencers credibility, so they have continued to effectively recommend products.

 - An additional benefit is the versatility of influencers.
-When it comes to funding the partnership, businesses aren’t limited to cash.
-Many influencers also accept credits and free products as payment for their support.
+Businesses aren’t limited to cash to fund the partnership.
+Many influencers accept credits and free products as payment for their support.

 What is affiliate marketing?

-- Long-term content is a huge advantage of working with people like bloggers.
-While social media platforms are refreshed everyday, there is more potential for blog posts to be home to evergreen topics.
+- Long-term content is a huge advantage of working with bloggers.
+While social media platforms are refreshed every day, brands can see there is more potential for blog posts to be home to evergreen topics.
 Newcomers to a blog may find an older, archived post from months before and still happily click through to the recommended product or service.

-- More autonomy in partnerships is another benefit of affiliate marketing, as potential affiliates can reach brands directly with dedicated affiliate programs.
-While the relationship may be less hands on, companies and brands do not need to spend as much time researching and identifying potential collaborators.
+- More autonomy in partnerships is another benefit of affiliate marketing, as potential affiliates can set themselves up directly with dedicated affiliate programs.
+While the relationship may be less hands on, companies and brands value working with bloggers and affiliates.
+There is less need to spend time researching and identifying potential collaborators.

-- The level of independence in the partnership is also encouraged.
+- A strong level of independence in the partnership is also encouraged.
 Built-in tools and resources help partners create their own content around the recommended products.
-Rather than provide a pre-written script to an influencer, an affiliate can easily integrate preset banners and html code into their own online platform.
+Rather than recite a pre-written script as an influencer, bloggers who opt to work as an affiliate can easily integrate preset banners and html code into their own online platform.

 While there is often overlap in who works as an influencer or affiliate, the payment structure and strategy behind these relationships are fundamentally different.

-How do you choose between an affiliate or influencer strategy?
+How do brands choose whether to work with you as an affiliate or influencer?

 During the initial planning for a campaign, choosing to work with affiliates or influencers can be a tough decision.
-However, there are two deciding factors that can help make the right choice clear to you:
+However, there are two deciding factors that make the choice clearer for most companies:

 It’s one of the most obvious questions when pulling together a marketing strategy, but it bears repeating.
-Before choosing between an affiliate program or influencer marketing, take a closer look at who your audience is and how they consume content.
+Brands analyse their audience and how they consume content before deciding between an affiliate program or influencer marketing.

 Don’t be afraid to adjust and adapt